GoogleCloudPlatform/devrel-services/samplr/README.md

 These defaults are largely the same for dev and prod, but there are noteable differences

+---
+> __**Important!**__ After Deploying, it is necessary to find the container that is responsible for running googleapis/google-cloud-java and manually editing the Memory Requests and Limits to be 3.5G and 4G respectively.
+This Repository has much higher memory requirements than all others.
+---

 ### Deploy to DEV

 ```bash